LNkholise/Data-classification-projects/Water_striders/README.md

 The project achieves these objectives by utilizing insect dimensions, such as average leg length and body size, as key features for classification and analysis.

+## Technologies Used

+The projects in this repository primarily utilize the following technologies:

+- Python 3.x
+- Jupyter Notebook
+- Various Python libraries for data manipulation, analysis, and machine learning (e.g., scikit-learn, pandas, numpy, matplotlib, seaborn)

+## How to Use

+To explore any of the projects in this repository, follow these steps:

+1. Clone the repository to your local machine using `git clone`.
+2. Navigate to the project directory.
+3. Install the necessary dependencies using `pip install -r requirements.txt`.
+4. Open the project notebooks using Jupyter Notebook or any compatible IDE.
+5. Follow the instructions provided within each project notebook to run and experiment with the code.

 ## Methodology

 ### K-Means Clustering